roddyongit/GettingAndCleaningData/README.md

  `colnames(TestAndTrainMeanAndStd) = tidyVarNames`

- Part 2 -- Extract only the measurements on the mean and std for each measurement.
+** Part 2 -- Extract only the measurements on the mean and std for each measurement.
-Subset of the mean and std variables only.
+(Subset of the mean and std variables only). **

 Generates file ExtractMeanAndStdOnly.txt and stores it in the current working directory This file will not be uploaded to Coursera, it will only exist in the current working directory.